sboursault/cucumber-calc/README.md

 Cucumber was designed to help tech and business people to work together.

-Practically, this means tech people should never modify a feature file without validation from the PO (otherwise, there's no collaboration ;) )
+Practically, this means tech people should never modify a feature file without validation from the PO - otherwise, there's no collaboration ;)

-Also, we should spend time to make them easy to read.
+Also, we should spend time to make feature files easy to read.

 Feature files are placed in a folder "features" at the root of the project.
 They are named using snake case (https://en.wikipedia.org/wiki/Snake_case).